JohnLCaron/rlauxe/README.md

     If `use_style == False`, then if the CVR contains the contest but the MVR does not, the MVR is considered to be a non -vote in the contest .

+## Phantom Ballots

-See "Limiting Risk by Turning Manifest Phantoms into Evil Zombies"
+See "Limiting Risk by Turning Manifest Phantoms into Evil Zombies" Jorge H. Banuelos, Philip B. Stark.
+July 14, 2012

     What if the ballot manifest is not accurate? it suffices to make worst-case assumptions about the individual randomly selected ballots that the audit cannot find.